Sex workers' rights: Canada

 The passing of Bill C-36 in 2014 (the Protection of Communities and Exploited Persons Act) criminalized the purchasing of sexual services in Canada.
-It stigmatized sex work by condemning sex work clientele and posits sex workers as victims to sexual exploitation.
+It stigmatized sex work by condemning sex work clientele and positing sex workers as victims of sexual exploitation.
 The criminalization of purchasing sexual services created riskier working conditions for sex workers due to services going underground to avoid clients being policed.
-For instance, sex workers now rush negotiations with clients to avoid being caught by the police, resulting in an increased risk of violence, abuse, and condom refusal.
-This bill has been referred to as ‘end-demand legislation' and has been critiqued by sex workers and advocates in that it furthers harm experienced by sex workers, rather than eliminating it.
-Their response to this legislation has been to call for the decriminalization of sex work and the purchasing of sex work services, to ensure access to full labour and human rights for sex workers.
+For instance, sex workers now rush negotiations with clients to avoid being caught by the police.
+This bill has been referred to as 'end-demand legislation' and has been critiqued by sex workers and advocates in that it furthers harm experienced by sex workers rather than eliminating it.
+Their response to this legislation has been to call for the decriminalization of sex work and the purchasing of sex work services.

-British Columbia (Canada)

-In February of 2021, it was announced that the Law Foundation of B.C. and an anonymous donor would be contributing $1-million to the creation of a province-wide "bad date" database.
-This database would support harm-reduction for sex workers in B.C., giving an accessible way to avoid risky and potentially violent clients and situations.
-At this time, project details are still being negotiated; however, the project will be led by sex work advocacy groups and consultations with the sex work community.
-The creation of a provincial reporting system is vital, due to sex workers' reluctance to report crimes to the police, and the need to make sex work conditions as safe as possible.
+In February 2021, it was announced that the Law Foundation of B.C. and an anonymous donor would be contributing $1 million to the creation of a province-wide "bad date" database.

 India

 On March 10, 2014, the All India Network of Sex Workers, an umbrella group of sex worker organizations, campaigned for pension rights.
-Representative of 90 sex worker organizations across 16 Indian states, the Network presented a letter explaining that sex workers in India are not treated equally in social security terms, stating: "Sex workers, including their family members, can't access various social entitlements which are offered to citizens in general.
-We consider sex work like any other occupation belonging to the unorganized sector and we should be brought under the universal pension scheme."
-A spokesperson for the Network also informed the media that sex workers in India retire "by the age of 40-45 years", an earlier age than the broader population.
+Representative of 90 sex worker organizations across 16 Indian states, the Network presented a letter explaining that sex workers in India are not treated equally in social security terms.
+A spokesperson for the Network also informed the media that sex workers in India retire "by the age of 40–45 years", an earlier age than the broader population.